 \section{Introduction}

-In \cite[\S 2]{ArtinGeometry} Artin describes the basic problem of classifying abstract plane geometries (viewed as incidence systems of points and lines) as follows ``Given a plane geometry ... assume that certain axioms of geometric nature are true ... is it possible to find a field $k$ such that the points of our geometry can be described by coordinates from $k$ and lines by linear equations?''.
+In \cite[\S 2]{ArtinGeometry} Artin describes the basic problem of classifying abstract plane geometries (viewed as incidence systems of points and lines) as follows ``Given a plane geometry [...] assume that certain axioms of geometric nature are true [...] is it possible to find a field $k$ such that the points of our geometry can be described by coordinates from $k$ and lines by linear equations?''.
 Zilber's trichotomy principle (to be described in more detail in the next section) can be viewed as an abstraction of the above problem, replacing the ``axioms of geometric nature'' with a well behaved theory of dimension (see, e.g., \cite[\S 1]{poizat}).

 Conjectured in various forms by Zilber throughout the late 1970s, essentially every aspect of Zilber's trichotomy, in its full generality, was refuted by Hrushovski \cite{Hr1}, \cite{Hr2} in the late 1980s.
-Due to Hrushovski's zoo of counterexamples the conjecture has never been reformulated.
-Yet, Zilber's principle remains a central and powerful theme in model theory: it has been proved to hold in many natural examples such as differentially closed fields of characteristic $0$, algebraically closed fields with a (generic) automorphism, o-minimal theories and more (see \citep{chatzhr,pillay-ziegler,peterzil1998trichotomy,chatzidakis2002model, hz}).
-Many of these special cases of Zilber's trichotomy had striking applications in algebra and geometry (\citep{hrushovski1996mordell,hrushovski2001manin,scanlon2006local}).
+Due to Hrushovski's cornucopia of counterexamples the conjecture has never been reformulated.
+Yet, Zilber's principle remains a central and powerful theme in model theory: it has been proved to hold in many natural examples such as differentially closed fields of characteristic $0$, algebraically closed fields with a generic automorphism, o-minimal theories and more (see \cite{chatzhr, pillay-ziegler, peterzil1998trichotomy, chatzidakis2002model, hz}).
+Many of these special cases of Zilber's trichotomy had striking applications in algebra and geometry (see \cite{hrushovski1996mordell,hrushovski2001manin,scanlon2006local}).
 More recently, in \cite{ZilSchanuel}, Zilber outlines a model theoretic framework for studying far reaching extensions of the Mordell-Lang conjecture.
 One of the key features of Zilber's strategy is the trichotomy theorem for Zariski Geometries \cite{hz}.